On base spirits

-First off let’s get the spelling straight; it’s spelled as above unless it’s American or Irish in which case stick an ‘e’ between the last two letters.
+First off let’s get the spelling straight; it’s spelled as above unless it’s American or Irish in which case stick an ‘e’ between the last two letters (although apparently Maker’s Mark, Rittenhouse and George Dickel, didn’t get the memo).
 As detailed above, whisky got a boost when American aphids came over and infected the roots of all French grapevines.
 Coincidence or biological warfare?
 Who knows.
 Whisky picked up the ball and ran with it.
 And how.
 I suspect whisky also nicked some ideas from Cognac on production, ageing and marketing to add insult to injury.
 Until then whisky, wherever it was made, was pretty much an illegal or semi-legal working class home-brew.
 It would have been rough.
 But now it was respectable.
 And it was mixable.
 Just.
 Whisky is an unforgiving mixer.
 A recipe that works with one whisky can be totally undrinkable with another.
 And it’s hard to predict which way it will turn.
 In addition there are fair number of styles of whisky which, while all having a place in one recipe or another, are far from interchangeable.
 But we need to go back to the history for a minute, because history has a sense of humour.
 The French must have had a good giggle when the USA decided to make whisky illegal.
 Oh, the irony.
 To be honest the Canadians found it even funnier when prohibition caused previously legal Bourbon and rye to be replaced with bootleg Canadian whisky from just over the world’s longest and most porous border.
 And hot diggity, but wasn’t that previously ignored canuck lumberjuice pretty damn smooth stuff that mixed particularly nicely?
 Although some American whiskies had dodged the prohibition bullet by declaring themselves “medicinal” the industry was dealt a second massive blow by a production ban during WWII – although at least the French weren’t laughing this time.
 Meanwhile, across the pond, Winston Churchill either understood the importance of morale or was scared of losing his favourite tipple when he took the opposite approach.
 The devastation of the America whiskey industry allowed Scotch to dominate the markets that it hadn’t already throughout the post war years.
 While the fortunes of whisky have periodically waxed and waned it’s certainly riding high at the moment and it seems to this writer that its darkest days are forever behind it.

 Whisky needs to be broken down into broad categories to be understood.
 The following relates strictly to mixing, the sipping field is another thing altogether.
 The main mixing categories are: